 Selective heating technology using far-infrared laser

-NDL has established the far-infrared laser selective heating system and technology suitable for the heating process of electronic nanocomponents.
+TSRI has established the far-infrared laser selective heating system and technology suitable for the heating process of electronic nanocomponents.
 The feature that far-infrared laser can be highly absorbed by materials was used to considerably increase the activation ability of materials and to reduce component damage caused by heat.
 The technology is applicable to the fabrication of monolithic 3D IC and sub-10nm IC.

 The selective heating technology using far-infrared laser was adopted to realize a sub-10nm stackable transistor.